Processing and Packaging Machinery Association: History

 Incorporated on 30 March 1987, the PPMA was born out of a desire to run an exhibition ‘for the industry by the industry’ by eight founder member companies.

 The first three-day PPMA Show was launched in 1988 at Telford International Centre.
-In the proceeding years, the Association experienced substantial growth, which included the merger with the Packaging Equipment Manufacturers’ Association and the launch of the PPMA’s official trade magazine, Machinery Update, in 1989.
+In the proceeding years, the association experienced substantial growth, which included the merger with the Packaging Equipment Manufacturers' Association and the launch of the PPMA's official trade magazine, Machinery Update, in 1989.

 As the PPMA Show grew in stature, it moved to the National Exhibition Centre in Birmingham, creating competition with a larger show, Pakex, run by Reed Exhibitions every three years.

 In 2002, Reed and the PPMA entered a joint venture to run the PPMA Show two out of every three years and renamed its Pakex Show to Total Show, which replaced the PPMA Show triennially.

 In 2009, the PPMA took over the secretariat of the British Automation and Robot Association (BARA) and UK Industrial Vision Association (UKIVA).
 In January 2010, the Polymer Machinery Manufacturers and Distribution Association (PMMDA) joined forces with the PPMA to bring about four associations operating under the trading brand of the PPMA Group of Associations.
 Despite the initial optimism, the PPMA and PMMDA parted company in December 2013.

 The PPMA ended its 12-year partnership with Reed Exhibitions in 2013 to regain ownership and management of its PPMA Show in 2014.
 The company also purchased the major exhibition brands of Pakex and Interphex in the UK.
 Collectively, these shows increased in size and revenue, attracting 400+ exhibitors from manufacturers’ around the world selling into the UK market.

 Also, in 2014, the PPMA set up and funded PPMA Business Education Skills and Training (BEST), a registered charity (1156041) in England, Wales and Scotland, to encourage more young people to take up a career in engineering and more PPMA member companies to take on apprentices.

 In 2019, the company staged its first PPMA Conference at the National Conference Centre.

 On 31 January 2020, the PPMA launched a new training academy, designed to upskill and cross-train company employees through a range of practical engineering and online learning modules.

 In a bid to drive strategic events and services, the PPMA announced the part-time appointment of Peter Williamson to the position of CEO on 13 December 2022.

+On 1 December 2023, the PPMA announced the group had changed its name from the PPMA Group of Associations to Automate UK to reflect the greater adoption of automation throughout the manufacturing sector.

+On 8 March 2024, PPMA BEST changed its name to Automate BEST to align with the branding of the Automate UK (formerly PPMA Group of Associations).